jxu9001/8PuzzleSolver/readme.txt

     h1: total # of misplaced tiles
     h2: Σ(manhattan distance from each tile to its goal position)

-Both h1 and h2 clearly underestimate of the moves needed to move a misplaced tile to its correct position. h1 assumes that it takes one move to do so, and h2 does not account for the non-empty tiles between the misplaced tile and its correct position.
-Thus, both h1 and h2 are admissible.
+h1 assumes that it takes one move to move a misplaced tile to its correct position, and h2 does not account for the non-empty tiles between the misplaced tile and its correct position.
+Both h1 and h2 underestimate the number of moves needed to move a misplaced tile to its correct position and are therefore admissible.

 A heuristic h(n) is consistent if h(n) <= path_cost(n, n') + h(n').
 In this problem, the path_cost is 1 because state n'
 is generated from state n by swapping the empty tile with an adjacent tile.
 Thus, consistency requires that